sandstorm-org/sandstorm-website/_posts/2025-24-01-getting-on-zulip.md

 Not to mention, Zulip is just snappy.
 It's not bulky like Slack or Matrix.
 We find all these features conducive to having productive conversations.
 This is where we can "get in the weeds" and work things out.

 They're also great to work with.
-Zulip is a company, but they offer free hosting to FOSS projects such as ours.
-They responded [overnight to a bug report](TODO).
+They [responded and resolved](https://chat.zulip.org/#narrow/channel/387-zulip-cloud/topic/Turning.20off.20.22Invitations.20are.20required.2E.2E.2E.22.20on.20Standard.20plan) a bug report overnight.
 (By contrast we reached out to Matrix for help with the bridge and we never heard back).

-So, thank you to Zulip.
-We understand that they are a business and we appreciate the free hosting.
-Please give them a look.

-#### Downsides:

-Arguably a bit annoying that you have to make a separate account (like Slack) for every community, even on the same server.
-The need to make a Topic for every message is a bit to get used to.
-We have "off topic"/"water cooler" threads for catch-all.